 💪 and 🦐

-Fibery --- 💪 Powerful rich edit field to create documents and specs. 💪 You can connect Apps (bases) 💪 Entity View layout is much better 💪 Board View is more advanced 🦐 Table is quite simplistic with just basic functions 💪 Timeline View to create roadmaps 💪 Charts are really powerful 💪 Whiteboard View to create diagrams and mind-maps 🦐 Weird API (so far) 🦐 Slightly slower 🦐 No public sharing 🦐 No mobile apps so far 💪 Not so expensive ($9 per user per month for all features) Airtable --- 🦐 You can’t connect bases 🦐 No documents 💪 Easily change field type on the fly 🦐 Entity View layout is not very good 💪 Table View is much better 🦐 There is no Timeline View, Gantt block is limited 🦐 Chart block is very basic 💪 Gallery View 💪 Form View 💪 API is clean, powerful and simple 💪 Slightly faster 💪 Good public sharing.
-You can share almost anything. 💪 Great mobile apps 💪 Full changes history 🦐 Quite expensive ($24 per user per month for Blocks)
+Fibery --- 💪 Powerful rich edit field to create documents and specs. 💪 You can connect Spaces (bases) 💪 Board View is more advanced 🦐 Table is not as powerful 💪 Timeline View to create roadmaps 💪 Charts are really powerful 💪 Whiteboard View to create diagrams and mind-maps 🦐 Weird API (so far) 💪 Flexible left menu with Smart Folders 🦐 No mobile apps so far 💪 Bi-directional links to connect unstructured text information 💪 Not so expensive ($12 per user per month for all features) Airtable --- 🦐 You can’t connect bases.
+Tables sync workaround does not help. 🦐 No documents 💪 Easily change field type on the fly 💪 Interface designer to create custom views 💪 Table View is much better 🦐 There is no Timeline View, Gantt block is limited 🦐 Chart block is very basic 💪 Gallery View 💪 Form View 💪 API is clean, powerful and simple 💪 Views public sharing 💪 Great mobile apps 🦐 Quite expensive ($24 per user per month for Blocks)

 🍣 Airtable is a powerful database with views and great API.
 There are thousands of applications and it is a powerful platform to build custom solutions.